 I received two underage drinking tickets and a DUI (stupid mistakes all over 5 years ago.) so I'm wondering when it asked if you've been convicted of a crime more than 3 times related to alcohol on the application would I need to disclose all of this.
-And would this cause issues/refusal?
-Im from...
+And would this cause issues/refusal?...
 Read more »

 Your question needs more detail.
 Was the DUI in Wisconsin?
 Generally, the OWI 1st is not a misdemeanor, although depending on the severity of the crime this may not be the case.
 Tickets are generally municipal forfeitures and not criminal convictions.
 If you are unsure on the results of your...Read more »